rhylanbolt/developerdocs/README.md

 </code></pre>
 </li>
 <li>Check for extra whitespace or hidden characters in the key</li>
-<li>Confirm the key is active in your Opti-X Admin panel under API Keys</li>
+<li>Confirm the key is active in your Personalize Admin panel under API Keys</li>
 <li>If the key was recently created, wait 2-3 minutes for propagation</li>
 </ol>
 <p><strong>Example of correct header:</strong></p>